zsolthubai/maxima-google/README.md

 # Streamlit Dashboard for Evaluating daily symptomps

 This dashboard interacts with patients from the Princess Maxima Center of Pediatric Oncology.
-It begins with a basic set of questions to evaluate daily symptomps and can generate follow-up questions if needed.
+It begins with a basic set of questions, that is easy to interact with, to evaluate daily symptomps and establish the current state of the patient.
+There is potential to make the questions more tailored to the needs of the patient.
 Combined with the patients background and similar case studies, context is provided downstream.
 At last, a Vector Store is used to provide symptom information from literature. ( not implemented )

+The dashboard serves two goals:
+1. To be a compassionate companion for the children that provides emotional support, reassurance, and age-appropriate coping strategies.
+2.

 ### Installation and usage: